 When you purchase our products you can choose to leave a comment.
 This is what our most recent customers had to say.
 Read all comments

-For evaluation purposes you are allowed to try Echobode for up to three weeks with full functionality.
+For evaluation purposes you are allowed to try Echobode for up to three weeks.
 The trial begins the first time you open Echobode in your host sequencer.
 Echobode then only subtracts a week from the trial time if you actually used it that week.

 Echobode is a plug-in that require a host application that supports VST 2.4 or Audio Unit 2 plug-ins.
 If you do not have a host application you can still try it out in a free host.
 Read more